How Deep Should I Plant My Potatoes?

 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

 Starting a vegetable garden is always a good idea, especially if you have space.
 Potatoes are both stable in the garden and the kitchen, so you can never go wrong with adding potatoes to the garden.
-But although they don’t require much in the way of care and are undoubtedly hardy, potato crops often fail when the gardener doesn’t understand potatoes.
+Although they don’t require much in the way of care and are undoubtedly hardy, potato crops often fail when the gardener doesn’t understand potatoes.
 So, how deep should you plant potatoes to have a successful harvest?

 There are a few factors to consider when starting a potato crop and a few things you need to be aware of, particularly what potatoes get from sunlight.